kyma-project/examples/gateway/README.md

 ## Prerequisites

 - Kyma as the target deployment environment.
-- A Namespace to which you deploy the example.
+- A Namespace to which you deploy the example with the env: "true" label.
+For more information, read the [related documentation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/011-details-namespaces.md).

 ## Installation